dotBunny/GDX/.docfx/manual/features/data-tables.md

 Bringing a spreadsheet-like editing experience to DataTables, this window allows for a designer or developer to quickly work on the structure or data of a DataTable in a familiar and expected experience.
 A unique-to-asset window will appear by double-clicking a DataTable asset or clicking the **Open** button while inspecting it.

+> [!INFO]
+> A lock icon may be on the toolbar's right side indicating that the Data Table has been put in **References Only* mode, allowing for editing of only Unity-specific references.

 ### Shortcuts

 Some default shortcuts are bound to the Table Window, modelled after existing expected behaviours.